 Day Trips from Cusco, Peru

 There are many sites in the Sacred Valley you can visit from Cusco that are just an hour or two drive each way.
-There are so many options, you’ll need to choose a few, as it’s nearly impossible to fit them all into your trip!
+There are so many options, you’ll need to choose a few, as it’s nearly impossible to fit them all into your Peruvian holiday!

 Many of these sites can be explored on your own with a car and driver, or via a group tour.
 If you’d like to arrange transportation around the Sacred Valley but would rather not join an organized tour, we recommend using Taxidatum.
 You can schedule a driver for a full or half-day, with whichever stops you prefer.
 They do not provide guide services, only transportation.

 Don’t forget to bring your Boleto Turistico to enter many of these sites!
-We wrote an entire post with everything you need to know: Boleto Turistico: Your Ticket to Peru’s Sacred Valley
+We wrote an entire post with everything you need to know about using this crucial tourist pass.

 There are two elements to a trip to Pisac- a trip to the Inca Ruins, and a visit to the town and markets of Pisac.
 Pisac is about a one-hour drive from Cusco.